Kern County, California: American era

-The Havilah Court Building was restored in the 1970s and now serves as a museum: Photo circa 2007.
+The Havilah Court Building was restored in the 1970s and served as a museum until its destruction in the 2024 Borel Fire: Photo circa 2007.

 In the beginning, what was to become Kern County was dominated by mining in the mountains and in the desert.
 In 1855, the California legislature attempted to form a county in the area by giving the southeastern territory of Tulare County on the west of the Sierra Nevada Mountains to Buena Vista County. it was never officially organized prior to 1859, though, when the enabling legislation expired.
 The south of Tulare County was later organized as Kern County in 1866, with additions from Los Angeles and San Bernardino Counties.
 Its first county seat was the mining town of Havilah, in the mountains east of Bakersfield and north of Tehachapi.

 Settlers considered the flat land of the valley inhospitable and impassable at the time due to swamps, lakes, tule reeds, and diseases such as malaria.
 This changed when residents started draining land for farming and constructing canals, most dug by hired Chinese laborers.
 Within 10 years, the valley surpassed the mining areas as the economic power of the county, and as a result, the county seat was moved from Havilah to Bakersfield in 1874.

 In 1899, the discovery well of the Kern River Oil Field was dug by hand, and soon the towns of Oil City, Oil Center, and Oildale came into existence.